Yichen-Si/punkst/docs/input/index.md

 The command writes `transcripts.tsv` with coordinates in microns.

+The first column of the output file is the row index (0-based) of the barcode in the input barcode file (`${mtx_path}/barcodes.tsv.gz`), in case we want to recover the original barcode ID later.

 ## CosMx SMI

 You can use the template `Makefile` and `config_prepare.json` in `punkst/examples/format_input/cosmx` to conver CosMx raw output files to the generic input format.
 Alternatively, see the bash commands below.